GHS chemical labels: v7 changes in Australia and New Zealand

 Published in 2017, the 7th version of Globally Harmonized System of Classification and Labelling of Chemicals (GHS 7) varies in its status around the world.
 While some regions are transitioning to align with the changes to GHS chemical labels and classification, others have yet to finalize the proposal’s adoption.

-New Zealand: GHS 7 in effect 30 April.
+New Zealand: GHS chemical labels 7 in effect 30 April.

 Companies should already start reviewing and updating their chemicals’ classification, labels, and SDS.
 If a revised statement is part of a company’s updates, it will need to add new precautionary statements to its labels and SDS.

 Operating in the US or Canada?
-Learn about key considerations for businesses in these countries: “GHS chemical labels in US/CA: Comments closing & key changes.”
+Learn about key considerations for businesses in these countries: “GHS chemical labels: Key dates for v7 in US and Canada”